SaoshyantOfficial/Filimo-Data-Collector/README.md

 Web scraping strats to extract all opinions about your considered product <br>

 ### download opinions file
-all opinions about your choosen product are extracted and you can download them in a ad `.csv` file from result page
+all opinions about your choosen product are extracted and you can download them in a ad `.csv` file from result page <br>
 ![download_gif](https://github.com/SaoshyantOfficial/Filimo-Data-Collector/blob/master/screenshots/filimo_download.gif)
 ***